dittmanndennis/smart_water_bowl/README.md

 # Smart Water Bowl

-This consists of the software to create a smart water bowl that alerts you on the occurence of low water levels.
+This repository consists of the software to create a smart water bowl that alerts you on the occurence of low water levels.
 The software provided for this is our proxy module and ESP32 sketch.
 Furtheremore, this repository inhabits a prediction module that can forecast future water levels based on weight, temperature, and humidity.

 # ESP32